kyleraze/Website/content/authors/admin/_index.md

 ---

 I am an applied microeconometrician with broad research interests in education, labor, and politics.
 I employ experimental and quasi-experimental methods to identify causal relationships that can inform policy.
-Among my current projects, I examine issues of racial inequality and discrimination in school discipline, job search, and voting.
+Through my work, I examine issues of racial inequality and discrimination in school discipline, job search, and voting.